-The Santiago Bernabéu Stadium, July 2013.
+5. July 2013.
 The tour’s best photo op comes here in The Press Room, where visitors are able to imagine what it would be like to face the media after the final whistle.
-The look my friend and I went for was: Under pressure from bloodthirsty reporters after a 6-0 home defeat to Granada.
+The look my friend Steve and I went for was: Under pressure from bloodthirsty reporters after a 6-0 home defeat to Granada.

-Want to see more of Madrid?
-Take a peek at my choice spots from across the city.
+For more on Madrid take a peek at my choice spots from across the city.